Category: Veterinary Dentistry

 Tooth Extractions

-Tooth Extractions The extraction of a tooth in the dog and cat may be necessary but can be very difficult to perform without damaging the
+Tooth Extractions The extraction of a tooth in the dog and cat may be necessary but can be very difficult to perform without damaging the gums unless special instruments are used along with good technique.
+The canine tooth has the

 Norwalk Animal Hospital Client Education Article